seedubjay/seedubjay.github.io/_posts/2021-03-06-jpeg-visualisation.md

 </figcaption>
 </figure>

-Crutially, _not all patterns are created equal_ -- some of the patterns change the brightness and colour of the chunk enormously, while others' make almost no difference at all.
+Crucially, _not all patterns are created equal_ -- some of the patterns are influencing the brightness and colour of this chunk enormously, while others (the mostly grey ones) make almost no difference at all.

 Furthermore, the patterns which matter most (the patterns which the slider keeps around for longest) always seem to be clumped towards the top-left of the pattern grid.
 Not only this is true for this 8x8 chunk, but for _almost any other 8x8 chunk from any picture taken in the real world_.
 The world is rarely unpredictable enough to need any of the very complex patterns found in the bottom-right of the pattern grid.